elastic/ecs/rfcs/text/0008-threat-intel.md

 There are two primary uses for these fields.

-1. *Storing threat intelligence documents in index(s).* Threat intelligence data will collected from multiple sources stored in threat indices.
+1. *Storing threat intelligence as an event document in threat index(s).* Threat intelligence data will collected from multiple sources stored in threat indices.
 The ECS fields proposed here will be used to structure the documents collected from various sources.

-2. *Storing threat intelligence match/enrichment in another document (like signal document).* The Indicator Match Rule will be used to generate signals when a match occurs between a source event and threat intelligence document.
+2. *Adding threat intelligence match/enrichment to another document which could be in a source event index or signals index.* The Indicator Match Rule will be used to generate signals when a match occurs between a source event and threat intelligence document.
 The ECS fields proposed here will be used to add the enrichment and threat intel context in the signal document.

 ## Source data